tastelikecoke/tastelikecoke-dwa-exam/README.md

 - Start by creating a new prefab in Assets/Prefabs/EnemyPrefabs.

 ## Enemy from Scratch
-1. Start from an empty object.
+1. Start from an empty object prefab.
 The enemy needs these components:
   - Collider (any)
   - Character Controller
   - Enemy Controller
   - Health
   - Enemy Config Leader
+2. Optionally add a mesh for the enemy so it is visible.

-2. Add optional attack components.
+3. Add optional attack components.
 These are the optional components:
   - Enemy Attack (ranged attack)
   - Enemy Melee

-3. Using the Enemy Config Loader's Config File name property, set the config it uses at runtime.
+4. Using the Enemy Config Loader's Config File name property, set the config it uses at runtime.

-4. Set the Enemy to spawn by putting the Enemy prefab reference to Enemies > Enemy Spawner > Enemy Prefab Types
+5. Set the Enemy to spawn by putting the Enemy prefab reference to Enemies > Enemy Spawner > Enemy Prefab Types
   - Alternatively, just drop the prefab to the game scene.
 The enemy's tracking will not work, but it won't cause errors.